THE WHAREKIRAUPONGA UNDERGROUND MINE

 GROUND SETTLEMENT

+By utilising proven mining techniques, we will protect from the negative impacts of surface settlement both at the mine and along the tunnel route.
 Mining of the orebody will occur entirely from the underground tunnel utilising the same proven methods we currently employ for our Correnso and Martha underground projects.
-Mining voids will be backfilled with rock as we progress.
+Voids that may cause instability will be backfilled with rock as we progress.

 DEWATERING